mponza/WikipediaRelatedness/README.md

 ![WikipediaRelatedness](http://pages.di.unipi.it/ponza/public/images/wikipediarelatedness/logo.png)

-Branch for an immediate application of the TwoStageFramework over every kind of graph and set of query nodes.
+Branch for an immediate application of the TwoStageFramework over every kind of graph.
 Typing only two commands.

 # Indexing